magicasaservice/vue-equipment/packages/plugins/MagicCommand/index.md

       items: [
         {
           label: 'id',
           description: 'Providing an id is optional.
-Can either be a string or a ref.
 Neccessary for interacting with the view through `useMagicCommand`.'
         },
         {
           label: 'MaybeRef\<string\>',